 Just like financial markets, life is unpredictable.
 It is full of ups and downs.
 You can not predict what curve-ball life is going to throw at you tomorrow.
 How this sudden unexpected event will affect you depends on how well prepared you are to handle this financially.

 An emergency fund is instantly accessible cash set aside by you for the sole purpose of facing these nasty surprises.
-In other words, emergency funds act like an armor you can wear in order to battle unpredictable moments.
-In testing times, everything will depend on the strength of your armor.
+In other words, emergency funds act like armour you can wear in order to battle unpredictable moments.
+In testing times, everything will depend on the strength of your armour.

-Below are some examples of what constitute these emergency situations:
+Below are some examples of what constitute these emergencies: